Region V Public Health Leadership Institute

 Applications are currently closed.

 The Region V Public Health Leadership Institute (RVPHLI) is an opportunity for professionals in public health and primary care to cultivate their capacity to influence change in their organizations and communities.
-This six-month virtual program is grounded in theory, coupled with practical application and peer-to-peer learning.
-RVPHLI will set a foundation for emerging leaders as well as strengthen skills for current leaders to recruit and retain a diverse workforce and engage cross-sector partners in addressing the social determinants of health.
+This four-month virtual program is grounded in theory, coupled with practical examples and peer-to-peer learning.
+RVPHLI will set a foundation for both emerging leaders and current leaders to be equipped to be adaptive amid constantly changing circumstances and engage cross-sector partners in addressing the social determinants of health.

-It is our priority to engage a cohort of participants who are diverse, both personally and professionally.
-Participants will come from a range of disciplines within public health and primary care, and there is no requirement for a particular educational background.
+It is our priority to engage a cohort of participants with a range of experiences, both personally and professionally.
+We strongly encourage applications from professionals working in rural areas or with medically underserved populations, and those coming from a range of disciplines within public health and primary care.

 RVPHLI is intended for those who are:

-• Working within state/local/tribal health departments or FQHCs & look-alikes
+- Working within state/local/tribal health departments or Federally Qualified Health Centers & look-alikes

 Participants apply as individuals.